giulioturrisi/Differential-Drive-Robot/README.md

 ## How to run the simulation
-1. Open Coppeliasim and run the scene `dynamics.ttt` in the folder coppeliasim_simulation
+1. open Coppeliasim and run the scene `dynamics.ttt` in the folder coppeliasim_simulation
 ```sh
 ./coppeliaSim.sh -s ../dynamics.ttt                                (add -h to disable the gui)
 ```